-The school menu is available for parents to view with all ingredients listed and allergens highlighted on iSAMS
+The school menu is available for parents to view on iSAMS

 The School Nurse will inform the Catering staff of pupils with food allergies.

 A list of allergies and special diets is on display in the kitchen and staff room and will be updated annually or more often as required, by the School Nurse.